-‘The quartet played with great energy and smooth precision full of virtuosity and fine ensemble work’ Lynne Lancaster Sydney Arts Guide
+“The quartet played with great energy and smooth precision full of virtuosity and fine ensemble work” - Lynne Lancaster

-‘The group demonstrated its tight ensemble work and took us on a romp of colourations, each as exciting as the next’ Samuel Cottell Cut Common
+“The group demonstrated its tight ensemble work and took us on a romp of colourations, each as exciting as the next” - Sam Cottell

 At the forefront of chamber music, Nexas Quartet are leaders in promoting existing and creating new repertoire for the saxophone quartet.
 The group’s success comes from a combination of personalities, virtuosic saxophone skills, and an ability to program concerts of a wide appeal that has seen the musicians perform in a multitude of settings.

-Over the last couple of years the quartets has developed an ongoing collaboration with opera star Peter Coleman-Wright.
+The quartet has also developed an ongoing collaboration with opera star Peter Coleman-Wright.
 This has been highlighted by the 2017 recording ‘Ballads of a Pleasant Life’ for ABC Classics.
 This collaboration also resulted in the show ‘Composers in Exile’ described thus by Bill Stephens for Arts Review: ‘the brilliance of the five performers, their easy charm and obvious affection and enthusiasm for the material, proved a seductive combination in a presentation which informed the mind while pleasuring the soul’.
 This collaboration has been presented at the Adelaide Cabaret Festival, The Concourse (Chatswood), Glenn Street Theatre (Canberra), Independent Theatre (North Sydney), Camelot Lounge (Marrickville), BMEC (Bathurst).

 The Nexas Quartet has always held the creation of new music as one of their prerogatives.
 This was exemplified by the 2016 release of their debut album ‘Current’, a reflection of their collaboration with leading Australian composers.
 The recording described by Stephanie Eslake for Limelight as ‘a riveting release’ contains works by Kats-Chernin, Hindson, Skipworth, Rojas and Orlovich.